-No Country For Old Men is a 2007 Coen Brothers film which sticks pretty closely to Cormac McCarthy’s 2005 novel of the same name.
-This is a transcendent example of a crime story, with a pessimistic view on the greed of humans, and on the nihilistic worldview you can get after a lifetime of crime fighting, and an upended take on the crime genre in general.
+No Country For Old Men is a 2007 Coen Brothers film which hews pretty closely to Cormac McCarthy’s 2005 novel of the same name.
+This is a transcendent example of a crime story, with a pessimistic view on the greed of humans, and on the nihilistic worldview police officers can fall into after a lifetime of crime fighting, and an upended take on the crime genre in general.
 In conservative crime stories the baddies get their comeuppance.
 In reality, bad people don’t always get what’s coming to them.

-Business Insider ranked the Coen Brothers’ movies from one to seventeen and No Country For Old Men comes in at number three.
+Business Insider ranked the Coen Brothers’ movies from 1 to 17 and No Country For Old Men comes in at number three.
 (Did you know the Coens had written quite this many movies?
 I didn’t.)

 HUMOUR AND IRONY